saobangmath/pygame/README.md

-# small game in Python with Pygame
+# a shooting game written using Pygame module